dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 Task 3 - Create and Test Federated Policy (admission control policy)

-## Task 1.1 - Setup NeuVector federation mode between cluster1 and cluster2
+## Task 1- Setup NeuVector federation mode between cluster1 and cluster2

-### Task 1.1 - Identify the federation ports and IP address for both cluster 1 & 2

-Let identify the IP address first
+1. Before we start setting up federation, we need to identify the IP address and port for all NeuVector Cluster which will be part of the NeuVector Federation.

 Rancher > Cluster Management > Cluster 1 > Cluster > Node  ![Cluster1-Node-IP](../images/Cluster1-Node-IP.png)

-Next step is to identify, Fed Master & Fed Managed Services port, it will be listening/serving.
+2. Next step is to identify, Fed Master & Fed Managed Services port, it will be listening/serving.

 Rancher > Cluster Management > Cluster 1 > Explore >  Service Discovery > Services